tramanh06/tramanh06.github.io/_pages/projects.md

   * Advisor: Prof [Ng Wee Keong](http://www.ntu.edu.sg/home/awkng/), Dr [Vasily Sidorov](http://bazzilic.me/)

-* **Preserving Data Integrity in Cloud Storage**
+* **Preserving Data Integrity in Cloud Storage** \| [Technical Report](https://dr.ntu.edu.sg/handle/10220/26032)
   * Researched on a tree-based hashing function to detect changes in files.
-Idea: File is split into blocks, and forms leaves of a B+ tree.
+Idea: File is split into blocks, and forms leaves of a B-tree.
 Root of the tree is hashed in a bottom-up manner, becoming signature of the file.
 Signature is computed regularly on the third-party storage site and sent to a server for integrity checks
   * Implemented a working solution for the generation of signature and server check.
 Confirmed the runtime complexity of calculating signature is less than O(n)
   * Work is selected to present at *International Conference of Undergraduate Research 2015*
   * Advisor: Prof [Ng Wee Keong](http://www.ntu.edu.sg/home/awkng/)